 I guess, this is one of the biggest flaws in any diet.
 Sugar is bad.
-Of course, if you have great genetics and you are already ripped and muscular then feel free to eat it as much as you want.
+Of course, if you have great genetics and you are already ripped and muscular, then feel free to eat it as much as you want.
 Your health won’t be happy.
 Diabetes is just one of many problems caused by excessive sugar consumption.
-But you can say: “Hey!
+You can argue: “Hey!
 I can eat it in moderation” Well, yes, you can.
-But as experience shows you won’t be able to reach maximum leanness with sugar if you have crappy genetics (as I do).
+But as experience shows, you won’t be able to reach maximum leanness with sugar if you have crappy genetics (as I do).
 So get rid of it and forget it.
-You don’t need that (of course, if you want to get lean and stay in that shape; if you want to get or remain fat feel free to eat as much sugar as you want).
+You don’t need that (of course, if you want to get lean and stay in that shape; if you want to get or remain fat, feel free to eat as much sugar as you want).
 The same thing about fructose, juices and sugar drinks.
 Fuck’em!

 Ultra-Low Calorie Diet

 Many people woke up one day, look at themselves in mirror, and think: “How the f-word could this happen to me?
 I look like a pile of f-ing fat!
 Fk!”
 That’s the time when most of them decide to eat nothing (or almost nothing).
 Bad idea.
 Most of them don’t realize yet that by eating nothing for long periods of time (usually at least more than 48 hours) they slow down their metabolism.
 [UPDATE: according to Lyle McDonald metabolism slows down after 3-4 days of ultra-low calorie diet] Sounds like nothing scary.
-In reality they drop down some fat with substantial amount of muscle.
+In reality it is.
+These people drop down some fat with substantial amount of muscle.
 Say, 5 kg total.
-But rarely they can take much longer than several weeks.
+Rarely they can take much longer than several weeks.
 What happens next?
-They come back to their shitty eating habits and gain back those 5 kg but almost exclusively fat.
-But in addition to that they gain 4-5 kg more fat because their metabolism was slowed down.
+They come back to their shitty eating habits and gain back those 5 kg, but almost exclusively fat.
+In addition to that, they gain 4-5 kg of fat more, because their metabolism was slowed down.
 Take-home point: stay away from ultra-low calorie diets.

 Wrong Amount of Calories